Cuyahoga Falls, Ohio: History

 In March 1851, the township of Cuyahoga Falls was created out of the village limits.
 They covered the same territory, so the village council voted to adjourn sine die, letting the village be run under township jurisdiction until June 3, 1868, when the municipal government returned.

 In 1939 the first Lawson Convenience Store was established in Cuyahoga Falls.

 On July 31, 1940, the Doodlebug Disaster train wreck killed 43 people, the worst disaster in the history of the city.

 In 1985, a referendum of merger between the city and neighboring Northampton Township was approved by local voters.
 In 1986, Cuyahoga Falls merged with Northampton Township, the first merger of a city and township in Ohio.

 Cuyahoga Falls had been founded as an industrial city, taking advantage of the river power.
 By the middle of the twentieth century, it had become largely residential.
 Don Robart, mayor from 1986 to 2013, promoted the merger with Northampton Township because of the additional land that could be used for development.
 Parts of that area have since been used for industrial development.
 Commercial development has also picked up, especially in the Howe Avenue area at the southern border of the city.

 The city had one professional sports team, the Cuyahoga Falls Cougars, of the International Basketball League.
 They moved to Akron in 2006 and became the Akron Cougars.

 The Cathedral of Tomorrow, founded by televangelist Rex Humbard in 1958, was in Cuyahoga Falls.
-It is now the church of pastor/evangelist Ernest Angley and was renamed Grace Cathedral.
+The complex was later purchased by pastor and evangelist Ernest Angley, who renamed it Grace Cathedral.

 Blossom Music Center, an outdoor concert venue and the summer home of the Cleveland Orchestra since 1968, is situated on 800 acres of the Cuyahoga Valley National Park in Cuyahoga Falls.